The first time I ever had supplì, I spit it out.

 Supplizio has several snacks on offer and I am often tempted by the crocchetta, but stick to the supplì.
 At 3 euro a pop, they are slightly more than at a local pizzeria, but are also slightly bigger.
 Plus, compared to the fritti prices at L’Arcangelo, these seem like a steal.

-From the team behind L’Arcangelo, Supplizio has a distinctively similar decor vibe.
+From the chef behind L’Arcangelo, Supplizio has a distinctively similar decor vibe.

 (Side note: can someone please explain the little trucks to me?
 I was fascinated with them at the restaurant as well).